Zitronenjoghurt/FightingArena/README.md

 # FightingArena (Work in progress)
 A simulation of random generated fighters fighting against each other in turn-based matches with the main goal to be easily extendable.

+You can navigate this readme easier by using the button with the 3 dots and lines.
+It will open a table of contents.

 ## Command line
 This instructions will explain how to set up FightingArena for use via command line.